Lou Vairo

-Louis Joseph Vairo (born February 25, 1945) is an American retired ice hockey coach and administrator.
+Louis Joseph Vairo (born February 25, 1945) is an American former ice hockey coach and administrator.
 He served as head coach of the United States men's junior team at five IIHF World U20 Championships, and the United States men's team at four Ice Hockey World Championships and the 1984 Winter Olympics.
 He was an advance scout for the United States gold medal team at the 1980 Winter Olympics, and was an assistant coach on the United States silver medal team at the 2002 Winter Olympics.
 He has also served as head coach of the Netherlands men's team and the Italy men's team at the Ice Hockey World Championships.
 Vairo has coached in professional hockey leagues in Europe, won a Serie A championship with HC Milano Saima, and served as an assistant coach for the New Jersey Devils.
 In junior ice hockey, he won five Metropolitan Junior Hockey League championships and the New York State junior championship, and coached the Austin Mavericks to two Midwest Junior Hockey League championships and one national championship.

 Vairo showed an early interest in the European style of hockey and attended a coaching clinic taught by Anatoly Tarasov of the Soviet Union national team.
 Vairo introduced European coaching concepts to the United States, and based his coaching style on a blend of Soviet and Canadian coaching methods to fit the culture in America and taught teams to play with speed and not rely on fighting.
 He served as coaching director of the Amateur Hockey Association of the United States, and later as the director of special projects for USA Hockey.
 He invited players from non-traditional hockey areas to national development camps to give an opportunity to those would not usually get a chance.
 He implemented coaching education programs and published manuals and articles about coaching hockey.
 He sat on the International Ice Hockey Federation coaching committee, and served as the technical coordinator of ice hockey for the Italian Ice Sports Federation.
 Vairo was awarded the Lester Patrick Trophy for service to American hockey, the Paul Loicq Award for contributions to international hockey, and was inducted into the United States Hockey Hall of Fame.